Health & Wellness

 That means there aren't standard symptoms or treatment options for liver disease — every pet's case can be different.
 It's important for pet parents to look out for a wide range of signs so they can get help if their dog needs it.
 Here's what you need to know.

 Liver disease isn’t just one medical condition.
-“It’s a very general term for any disease that affects the liver,” Dr. Emily Singler, VMD, Fetch by The Dodo’s on-staff veterinarian, explains.
+“It’s a very general term for any disease that affects the liver,” Dr. Emily Singler, VMD, Fetch’s on-staff veterinarian, explains.

 According to Dr. Singler, liver disease can be a congenital condition (aka present at birth), something that appears over time or infection, inflammation, cancer, a disease caused by toxins, hereditary conditions or other disease types that affect the liver.